 Skip to main content

-Guide to Royal Caribbean
+Guide to Royal Caribbean Cruises (2026)

 Royal Caribbean International, which was formerly known as Royal Caribbean Cruise Line when it was founded in 1968 in Norway, is one of the most popular cruise lines today.
-Having held the title of largest cruise ship in the world since 2006, they're known for their innovative ships filled from head-to-toe with thrilling activities.
+Having held the title of largest cruise ship in the world since 2006, they're known for their innovative ships filled from head to toe with thrilling activities.

 In this comprehensive guide, we provide an overview of the cruise line, as well as information regarding booking a Royal Caribbean vacation, onboard amenities, dining, destinations, and other helpful tips that will enhance your cruise experience.